sorgfresser/LeanInteract/README.md

 #### Fine-grained temporary project

-For more control over the temporary project, you can use `TemporaryProject` to specify the content of the lakefile.
+For more control over the temporary project, you can use `TemporaryProject` to specify the content of the lakefile (`.lean` format).

 ```python
 from lean_interact import TemporaryProject